KrazePlanet/krazedb/README.md

-# BountyCatch Remix 🎯
+# KrazeDb Remix 🎯

 A bug bounty domain management tool for security researchers and penetration testers.
-This repository contains *my remix* of Jason Haddix's  [`bountycatch.py`](https://gist.github.com/jhaddix/91035a01168902e8130a8e1bb383ae1e) script.
+This repository contains *my remix* of Jason Haddix's  [`krazedb`](https://gist.github.com/jhaddix/91035a01168902e8130a8e1bb383ae1e) script.
 The original script was simple and easier to manage, and I just added my own twist so it could do other commands I needed 🧸.

 *(Note: courtesy of this script goes to Jason Haddix.
 I just added some features that I wanted there and maintaining the core simplicity ❤️)*